-Dental Conference Registration and Choosing Courses
+Registration Formats and Choosing Courses

-Dental conferences can have different registration formats.
-For example, some conferences include all courses available under purchasing registration.
-You can register for the full (entire) conference or register for selected days.
-A “full conference badge” usually includes all courses, networking events, and social events for one lump price.
-If you decide to attend on certain days and not the entire conference, that includes whatever courses and events are scheduled for that day for one price.
+Usually, you can register for the full (entire) conference or register for selected days.
+A “full conference badge” tends to include all courses, networking events, and social events for a single, lump-sum price.
+If you choose to attend on certain days and not the whole conference, you will typically receive access to all courses and events scheduled for that day for one price.

 When you register, the conference website should allow you to review the course and networking schedule, and you can make your personal selections.
 If you change your mind about your selections, you can often either change your selections closer to the conference, or you don’t have to attend.